 Taking Augmentin with oral anticoagulant drugs (blood thinners taken by mouth) such as warfarin (Jantoven) might increase the effects of the anticoagulants.
 This could result in increased bleeding.

 If you take an anticoagulant drug with Augmentin, your doctor may need to monitor your bleeding risk more often.

 Taking Augmentin with allopurinol (Zyloprim, Aloprim) might increase your risk of developing a skin rash.

-Some antibiotics, including Augmentin, might decrease how well oral contraceptives (such as the birth control pill) work.
+Some antibiotics, including Augmentin, might decrease how well oral contraceptives (birth control taken by mouth, such as the birth control pill) work.
 However, research on this interaction is inconsistent and controversial.